 - The Town has established an OPEB Trust. - The Town enterprises will incorporate into their rate structures the goal of funding their respective Annual Required Contributions (ARC). - The Town will implement a schedule of funding to reach its ARC by a schedule of increasing annual appropriations.
-The Town will appropriate at least \$200,000 to the OPEB Trust each Fiscal Year from the Annual Operating Budget appropriation for Health Insurance to cover that year's retiree health insurance obligation.
+The Town will appropriate at least \$200,000 to the OPEB Trust each Fiscal Year from the Town's current line item budget appropriation for Health Insurance to cover that year's retiree health insurance obligation.
 Beginning in Fiscal Year 2018, the Town shall add, as funding allows, an additional amount of money from the Excess and Deficiency Fund each fiscal year and will increase that appropriation as finances allow until it reaches its ARC.